1986 World Series: Postscript

 Bill Buckner never did win that elusive World Series ring.
 He would be released by the Red Sox during the 1987 season, then spend the rest of the year with the California Angels.
 In 1988, he signed with the Kansas City Royals and played more of a reserve role for the last three years of his career, which ended in 1990 after a second stint with the Red Sox.
 Buckner's error made him a scapegoat in Red Sox fans' eyes for some time afterward, but following their world championship victory in 2004 the fanbase began to embrace him again.
 In his later years, Buckner developed Lewy body dementia, and he died from complications at the age of 69 in May 2019.

 Hedge fund manager and current Mets owner, Steven A. Cohen, revealed in an interview that he currently owns the Buckner ball from Game 6.
 He has stated that he would donate the ball to the Mets Museum at Citi Field.

-In 2020, ESPN named the 1986 World Series the fourth greatest of all-time.
+In 2020, ESPN named the 1986 World Series the fourth greatest of all time.

 On September 14 and 15, 2021, ESPN premiered Once Upon a Time in Queens, its four-part 30 for 30 documentary about the 1986 World Series, the Mets' seasons leading up to it and the aftermath.
 The film is directed by Nick Davis.

+Because of the involvement of both of the Yankees' rivals (both their traditional one and their cross-city counterparts), this World Series was called "(George) Steinbrenner's nightmare".
+As a result, then-Yankee owner George Steinbrenner wrote articles in the New York Post during this Series.

 After seven years, this would be the final World Series to use the logo introduced in the 1980 series.
 Beginning the next year, a new logo in the style of a baseball diamond was introduced.
 The logo itself would receive minor updates throughout the years.
 In 1992, gold lettering was added which would remain for the rest of its tenure until it was retired altogether after the 1997 series.